OData/v3ProtocolDocument/OData.markdown

 A type cast using the qualified entity type name is required to order by a property defined on a derived type.

-The property name may include the suffix "asc" for ascending or "desc" for descending, separated from the property name by one or more spaces.
-If "asc" or "desc" is not specified, the default is to order by the specified property in ascending order.
+The property name MAY include the suffix "asc" for ascending or "desc" for descending, separated from the property name by one or more spaces.
+If "asc" or "desc" is not specified, the service MUST order by the specified property in ascending order.

 For example: